Twists of superconformal algebras: The Observables of a Twisted Superconformal Theory

 \begin{rmk} If one considers extended operators in this setting, it is also important to consider that these operators can stretch to infinity.
-In this case the signature of the underlying space-time may have a considerable impact on the behavior of the twisted theory, compared to the case when one only considers local operators \cite{Argyres:2022npi}.
+In this case the signature of the underlying space-time may have a considerable impact on the behavior of the twisted theory, compared to the case when one only considers local operators \cite{ALW}.
 We will not focus on these subtle features in the present paper and work as much as possible with complex algebras and the largest embedding spaces possible.
 It is worth noting, however, that when writing explicitly a physical theory, these subtleties ought to be addressed. \end{rmk}

+Enlarging the amount of supersymmetry, relative to the Beem {\it et al.} case, gives rise to additional examples, notably the Kapustin-Witten twist\cite{KapustinWitten}.
+In this case, although the nilpotent element is a combination of Poincar\'e supercharges, an identification with the enlarged R-symmetry is used, giving rise to a 2d topological theory.
+Other types of twists of $\mathcal{N}{\geq}2$ SCFTs have been introduced by putting the theory on a non-trivial background and twisting by it (i.e., an $\Omega$-background) effectively localizing the theory on a lower dimensional locus in space-time~\cite{Nekrasov}.
+Nevertheless, in the case of 4d $\mathcal{N}{=}4$ SYM, a twist of this kind can be equivalently realized without specifying any background, by simply using a particular combination of supercharges.
+This localizes the theory on a 2d slice, as in the Beem {\it et al.} case, but with an additional 2d transverse quasi-topological sector~\cite{DedGai}.

-Table \ref{tab:example_twists} provides a sample of the conformal twists that have appeared in the physics literature.
+Table~\ref{tab:example_twists} provides a sample of the conformal twists that have appeared in the physics literature.
+See \cite{DedGai} for a more thorough discussion (and many pertinent references).
 We exclude those twists of SCFTs that are generated by nilpotent elements constructed purely from Poincar\'e supercharges, since these are better known and have already been classified (for a similar table of examples in the super Poincar\'e case, see Tables 1--4 of~\cite{ElliottSafronovWilliams}).

 \begin{rmk} Notice that the conformal twists appearing in the table are all studied in the context of the algebra of operators after restriction to either a real line $\RR$ or a complex line $\CC$.
 From the point of view taken in this paper there are also interesting structures to investigate on the operators of subspaces of larger dimension, for instance the structure of an $\bb E_k$ algebra on the operators on a topological real $k$-plane. \end{rmk}